Why Psychologists Study The Duchenne Smile, And What It Means For You

 To Find Out If The Duchenne Smile Can Be Faked

 If the Duchenne smile is beneficial, the next question has to be: Can I intentionally choose to show a Duchenne smile?
 Recent research seems to indicate that some people can fake a Duchenne smile.
-If so, this changes the entire situation.
+If so, this has some interesting implications for psychology and research.

 The Duchenne smile creates good feelings in an unexpected way.
 When you see someone using that facial expression, your lips naturally twitch into some version of a smile.
-Since past studies have shown that when you smile, happier thoughts arise, it stands to reason that seeing that happy face will indirectly boost your mood.
+Since past studies have shown that when you smile, hormones and endorphins are released that instantly improve mood, it stands to reason that seeing a happy face will boost your mood.

 Improve Personal And Social Relationships

-Of course, if you feel better, you're going to make a better relationship partner.
-You're going to be more pleasant to be around.
+Of course, if you feel better, you're going to feel more secure, connected, and overall at ease with both yourself and with others.
+This bleeds into your relationships, be they platonic or romantic.
 What's more, as research shows, you'll seem more attractive.
 If you're a woman, you'll also seem more trustworthy.
 People want to spend more time interacting with you.
-All these factors can improve your personal and social relationships dramatically.
+All of these factors can improve your personal and social relationships dramatically.

 Be More Persuasive

-The Duchenne smile, even when applied deliberately, makes it easier to persuade someone of something.
+The Duchenne smile, even when applied deliberately rather than involuntarily, makes it easier to persuade someone of something.
 You can use this fact not only to convince someone that something is true, but you can carry it further and convince them to buy from you.
 One study published in the Journal of Advertising Research showed that celebrities who flashed a Duchenne smile during endorsements for products were seen in a more positive light.
-This means that if you can produce a Duchenne smile, you'll be able to influence others more easily.
+This means that if you can produce a Duchenne smile, you'll likely be able to influence others more easily.

 Find More Enjoyment In Life

-One of the most important parts of life is simple enjoyment.
-Our modern world doesn't always lend itself to pleasant experiences.
-However, sporting a Duchenne smile can enhance your ability to feel pleasant and positive emotions.
-Simply put, you can enjoy your life more by smiling the Duchenne smile more often.
+One of the most important parts of life is simply enjoyment.
+Our modern world doesn't always lend itself to pleasant experiences or letting go and just enjoying the moment.
+However, sporting a Duchenne smile can enhance your ability to feel pleasant, positive emotions.
+Simply put, it’s possible that you could enjoy your life more by smiling the Duchenne smile more often.

 How To Smile The Duchenne Smile

-If you can produce a Duchenne smile as many researchers now believe is possible, how do you create that genuine-looking smile?
-In the past, researchers felt that it only happened spontaneously.
-More recently, though, that opinion is changing.
+If you can voluntarily produce a Duchenne smile as many researchers now believe is possible, how do you do so?

-To make a Duchenne smile, start by thinking of something happy.
+To create a Duchenne smile, start by thinking of something happy.
 Picture someone you love or remember a happy event.
 Some people prefer to think of something humorous.
-Sometimes, just changing the way you're thinking at the moment is enough to make the Duchenne smile happen.
+Sometimes, just changing the way you're thinking at the moment is enough to foster a Duchenne smile.

 If not, try mirror practice.
 Think that happy thought as you look in a mirror.
 Then, try to smile, activating your lips, cheeks and eye socket muscles.
 When you see you've produced a genuine-looking smile, notice what muscles you're using.
-The more you practice, the better you'll get at producing it,and the more easily it will come when you need it.
+The more you practice, the better you'll get at producing it,and the more easily it will come in the future.